Aantrreksh/sql-query/sqlref/sql_reference.md

 | 10        | 200   |  97.5     | 102.5      |
 | 11        | 300   |  97.5     | 202.5      |
 | 12        | 400   |  97.5     | 302.5      |
 {: caption="Table 2.
-Query result for example: list products with a price above the average price"}
+Query result for the example "list products with a price above the average price"."}

 ### cosResultClause
 {: #cosResultClause}